 Whether or not you have a family history of breast cancer or are showing any symptoms, screenings play a vital role in early detection and treatment of any breast issues.

-Women who have a lump, either benign or cancerous, can opt for a lumpectomy where a surgeon removes a tumor and a small rim of normal tissue around it, leaving most of the breast intact.
+During a lumpectomy for cancer, the surgeon removes the tumor and a small rim of normal tissue around it, leaving most of the breast intact.
+In some cases, a lumpectomy may also be performed for non-cancerous lesions.

 No matter how old you are, breast health is important.
 The compassionate team at Banner Health is always here to provide information and help you with your breast health journey.